bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 * [1] Radford M. Neal, MCMC Using Hamiltonian dynamics, `arXiv:1206.1901 <https://arxiv.org/abs/1206.1901>`__, 2012.
 * [2] David Morin, `Introduction to Classical Mechanics <https://scholar.harvard.edu/david-morin/classical-mechanics>`__, 2008.
 * [3] `HyperPhysics <http://hyperphysics.phy-astr.gsu.edu/hbase/shm2.html>`__

+..
+[1] The usual symbols they use for the Lagrangian are :math:`L = T - U` representing the kinetic and potential energy respectively.
+However, :math:`T` makes no sense to me, so since we're not really talking about physics here, I'll just use :math:`K` to make it clear for the rest of us.